About Gene Gill Miniatures...

 GENE GILL'S Landmark Miniatures are one-of-a-kind.
 The artist will not duplicate a piece and he will not mass-produce one.

 The models are carefully researched.
 This includes a personal visit to the original landmark for on-site sketches, measurements, and photographs.
 Back in the studio, the artist utilizes his resource materials to hand-craft each piece in mixed media.
 The media includes the traditional wood, sculpey, styrene, as well as whatever else may work.
-And it is not unusual for some miniatures to contain from 5,000 to10,000 individual pieces.
+And it is not unusual for some miniatures to contain from 10,000 to 20,000 individual pieces.

 When all construction is finished, the model is totally hand-painted by the artist to emphasize the intricate architectural details and to unite the various materials, so they appear as one.
 The final step is to secure the miniature to a wooden base inside its own protective Plexiglas cube.